formspark/documentation/docs/customization/email.md

 ## Sender name

-You can change the name (not the email address) of the notification email's sender.
+You can change the name of the sender of the notification email.

 Create a hidden input with the name `_email.from`.